Written by: Greg Ellifritz

 Only about 22% of my visitors come to the site directly.
 The vast majority (72%) of my readers arrive at my site from either a social media link or a search engine.

 The social media giants are notoriously anti-gun.
 The largest search engines are regularly directing searches away from websites with lots of firearms or self-defense related content.
 This “shadow ban” is very real.

-I went from over five million pageviews in 2016 down to 2.6 million pageviews in 2021.
-I’m only getting half as many reads as I got five years ago.
+I went from over five million page views in 2016 down to 2.6 million page views in 2021.
+In 2022 they dropped even farther to only 1,081,822 page views.
+I’m only getting 20% as many reads as I got five years ago.